1. Why should I provide feedback on MyVoice?

 After the feedback is collated (to ensure confidentiality of participants), it is reviewed by the Military Family Services MyVoice Feedback Team.
 The feedback is categorized into key themes and recommendations and then shared with relevant partners, stakeholders and military leadership (e.g.: Director of Military Family Services, Chief of Military Personnel Command; Military Family Resource Centre Executive Directors; family associations or groups; Director General Health Services; etc.) so that they may gain an appreciation for families’ perspectives on various issues.

 7. How do you respond to the concerns once they are summarized?

 Once the feedback is summarized, we send it to relevant partners, leaders and authorities.
 Any feedback and resulting action from partners, leaders or authorities is then communicated back to families via social media, websites and email.

-8. Does it replace the CAF member grievance process?
+8. Does it replace the Canadian Armed Forces member grievance process?

-No, any officer or non-commissioned member who has been aggrieved by any decision, act or omission in the administration of the affairs of the CAF for which no other process for redress is provided under the National Defence Act is entitled to submit a grievance.
+No, any officer or non-commissioned member who has been aggrieved by any decision, act or omission in the administration of the affairs of the Canadian Armed Forces for which no other process for redress is provided under the National Defence Act is entitled to submit a grievance.

 9. Does it complement the Office of the Ombudsman function?

-Yes, the CAF Ombudsman investigates complaints and serves as a neutral third party on matters related to the Department of National Defence and the CAF.
+Yes, the Canadian Armed Forces Ombudsman investigates complaints and serves as a neutral third party on matters related to the Department of National Defence and the Canadian Armed Forces.
 Acting independently of the chain of command and managers, he reports directly to the Minister of National Defence.